-Where the complaint involves non-complex matters, the Director, Standards Enforcement (the "Director") or Professional Conduct Committee may refer the matter elsewhere in CPA Ontario or take no further action.
-Alternatively, the Director may refer the matter to the Committee with a recommendation to admonish or provide guidance and advice to the respondent(s) and the Committee may, on the advice of the Director or independently, issue admonishment to or provide guidance and advice to the respondent(s).
+Where the complaint involves non-complex matters, the Vice President, Standards Enforcement (the "Vice President") or the Professional Conduct Committee (the “Committee”) may refer the matter elsewhere in CPA Ontario or take no further action.
+Alternatively, the Vice President may refer the matter to the Committee with a recommendation to admonish or provide guidance and advice to the respondent(s) and the Committee may, on the advice of the Vice President or independently, issue admonishment to or provide guidance and advice to the respondent(s).

-Where the complaint involves complex matters requiring a formal investigation, the Director or Committee may request that an investigator be appointed to investigate the complaint.;
+Where the complaint involves complex matters requiring a formal investigation, the Vice President or the Committee may request that an investigator be appointed to investigate the complaint.;

-Decisions are communicated within 30 days of being made to both the complainant and the respondent.
+Decisions are communicated within 30 days of being made to both the complainant and the respondent(s).

-Where the complaint is complex, the Professional Conduct Committee or the Director, Standards Enforcement may request that an investigator be appointed to obtain more detailed information and documents, including statements from individuals.
+Where the complaint is complex, the Professional Conduct Committee (the “Committee”) or the Vice President, Standards Enforcement may request that an investigator be appointed to obtain more detailed information and documents, including statements from individuals.
 The investigator will then prepare a report for the Committee.
 Usually, the respondent(s) (the party being complained about) to the complaint will be asked to meet with the Committee to answer direct questions based on the investigation findings.